 Evaluation of the Head

-The mentation, head posture and coordination, and cranial nerve functions are observed during evaluation of the head.
+Mentation, head posture and coordination, and cranial nerve functions are observed during evaluation of the head.
 Abnormal findings are due to lesions above the level of the foramen magnum in the cerebrum, the brain stem (diencephalon, midbrain, pons, or medulla oblongata), or the cerebellum.
 Dementia, compulsive pacing, or other behavioral abnormalities and seizures are frequently due to lesions in the cerebrum or diencephalon.
-Depression, semicoma, or coma may be due to lesions of the cerebrum, diencephalon, or midbrain.
+Stupor, obtundation,, semicoma, or coma may be due to lesions of the cerebrum, diencephalon, or midbrain.
 A head turn or compulsive circling without a head tilt is also associated with a cerebral or diencephalic lesion on the side toward which the animal turns.
 A head tilt is due to vestibular system disease (CN VIII, rostral medulla oblongata, or cerebellum).
 Abnormal head coordination, bobbing, and tremors result from cerebellar dysfunction.

 The olfactory nerves transmit smell.

 The animal's ability to find food or the reaction to chemicals (eg, cloves, benzene, or xylene) should be observed.
 Substances that irritate the nasal mucosa and the trigeminal nerve endings (eg, alcohol or phenol) should not be used.

 Inability to find food or respond to nonirritating chemicals is found with disease of the cribriform plate, olfactory bulbs, and olfactory region.